HEALTH

 Once the results are ready, your provider will explain your findings.
 They will discuss any abnormalities, recommend lifestyle changes, or advise further tests or treatment if needed.

-When Should You Go for Health Screening?
+When Should You Go for Health Screenings?

-Is Health Screening Truly Worth it?
+Are Health Screenings Truly Worth It?

 A common misconception that leads some people to believe health screenings may not be worthwhile is the assumption that if they feel healthy, screenings are unnecessary.
 However, many serious health conditions, like high blood pressure, high cholesterol, diabetes, and certain cancers, can develop silently without noticeable symptoms in their early stages